slint-ui/slint/api/cpp/docs/types.md

- :code:`relative-font-size`  :code:`float`                       Relative font size factor that is multiplied with the :code:`Window.default-font-size` and can be converted to a :code:`length`. structure                   A :code:`class` of the same name    The order of the data member are in the same as in the slint declaration anonymous object            A :code:`std::tuple`                The fields are in alphabetical order.
+ :code:`relative-font-size`  :code:`float`                       Relative font size factor that is multiplied with the :code:`Window.default-font-size` and can be converted to a :code:`length`. structure                   A :code:`class` of the same name    The order of the data member are in the same as in the slint declaration anonymous object            A :code:`std::tuple`                The fields are in alphabetical order. enum                        An :code:`enum class`               The values are always converted to CamelCase.
+The order of the values is the same as in the declaration.
 ===========================  ==================================  =======================================================================================================================================
 ```
 ## Structures

 The Slint compiler generates a `class` with all data members in
-lexicographic order for any user-defined, exported `struct` in the `.slint`
+the same order for any user-defined, exported `struct` in the `.slint`
 code.

 For example, this `struct` in a `.slint` file